+However, consult your doctor if you are on medication for the condition.
 "People on hypertension medications should consult with their doctor when supplementing with pumpkin seed oil because the antioxidant properties of it may have a hypotensive (or blood pressure lowering) effect, altering the effects of hypertension medications," says Michalczyk.

 How can you use pumpkin seed oil?

 If you're looking to add some pumpkin seed oil to your diet, here are a few ways to do it.